A House for Art - The Museum Building

 A New Public Art Depot

-Sjarel Ex, Winy Maas and others explain in two minutes why the Collection Building is such a great plan.
+Sjarel Ex, Winy Maas and others explain in two minutes why the Public Art Depot is such a great plan.

 Architects MVRDV’s giant reflective flower pot will give the city another iconic building.